 Design Templates are SVG files based on UV maps of your 3D models.
-Design templates are your base designs that you can modify using BRIKL 3D Configurator by changing the color or adding prints.
+Design templates are the base designs that you can modify using BRIKL 3D Configurator by changing colors or adding prints.

-IMPORTANT: This guide has been written specifically for Adobe Illustrator.
-Should you use other design software like CorelDraw, please contact BRIKL for more information.
+This guide has been written specifically for Adobe Illustrator.
+You can use other design software like CorelDraw.
+Please contact BRIKL for more information.

-Before creating an SVG design template in your design software (e.g. Illustrator), you must first download the UV map as an SVG file from the BRIKL Dashboard.
+Before creating an SVG design template in Illustrator, you must first download the UV map as an SVG file from the BRIKL Dashboard.
 This file is what we call the “Base template” in BRIKL.

 IMPORTANT: The SVG file is a large file that may take some time to download.

 After you click Download, it will open up a new tab in your browser.

 IMPORTANT: Each product has its own unique pattern layout.
 Do not change the position of the pattern pieces.
 Changing the position will make it no longer compatible with the BRIKL UV map that is available in the system.

 IMPORTANT: Each product has its unique artboard size.
 Do not change the artboard size.
 Changing the artboard size will make it no longer compatible with the BRIKL UV map that is available in the system.
 You can check the artboard size in Illustrator by going to Document Setup.

 You must create different layers with specific naming which can be recognized by BRIKL software when importing the design template back into the system.
 There are two different types of layers:

 IMPORTANT: Do NOT group elements